 It is not recommended to give Onsior to cats in the following cases:

-- Other medications: Onsior for cats is also not recommended if we are already administering other medications, such as those that affect their kidney.
-Let your veterinarian know if your cat is taking any other drugs or medications.
+- Other medications: Onsior for cats is also not recommended if your cat is taking any other medications.

-- Pregnant or lactating cats: it is best to avoid giving your pregnant or lactating cat Onsior, as the level of its safety is unknown.
+- Pregnant or lactating cats: it is best to avoid giving your pregnant or lactating cat Onsior, as there are no studies showing that it is safe for them.

 - Thin cats or kittens: it is also unknown whether it is safe for cats weighing less than 2.5 kg or cats that are less than four months old, therefore its use is not recommended.

-- Hypersensitive to robenacoxib: also known as intolerance to NSAILDs.
-These cats are allergic to this drug therefore the veterinarian will need to find an alternative.
+- Hypersensitive to robenacoxib: also known as intolerance to NSAILDs, these cats are allergic to this drug therefore the veterinarian will need to find an alternative treatment.

 Onsior side effects for cats